Rylangrayston/winder/README.md

 A machine that automatically winds copper coils to exact specifications.
+Note you can find pics and a little video of the first winder in pics/TheFirstWinder/

 There are lots of diy coil winders out there but this one is a bit differnt.